 Curcumin is the active ingredient in the bright yellow southwest Indian spice, turmeric.
-It has a larger evidence base than most other supplements, is considered very safe, and there is some evidence that it may be useful in the treatment of both anxiety and pain — making it a perfect supplement to bring up here.
+Curcumin has a larger evidence base [Examine.com] than most other supplements, is considered very safe, and there are reasons to think it may be useful in the treatment of both anxiety and pain — making it a perfect supplement to bring up here.

-For anxiety: A 2015 study of rats found that curcumin increases the synthesis of docosahexaenoic acid (DHA), which “is linked to the neuropathology of several cognitive disorders, including anxiety.”20 The increases in DHA were accompanied by decreased anxiety.
+For anxiety: A 2015 study of rats found that curcumin increases the synthesis of docosahexaenoic acid (DHA), which “is linked to the neuropathology of several cognitive disorders, including anxiety.”50 The increases in DHA were accompanied by decreased anxiety.
 Crucially, one human trial also concluded that “curcumin has a potential anti-anxiety effect.”51

 One minor complication drives up the cost and risk of wasting your money: plain curcumin is widely available, but unfortunately it’s poorly absorbed on its own.
 Most bottles advertise one method or another of enhancing absorption, and some of them use it to justify a much higher price point, but it’s hard to know (maybe impossible) how well any of them actually work.
 Just be aware that straight curcumin may not be effective.

 Consider quitting coffee

 Caffeine is one of those rare pleasures in life that doesn’t seem to have much of a downside, and even has some clear benefits, mostly actual performance enhancement.54 It doesn’t even matter how much of it you drink normally: you’ll get a boost from it whether you guzzle the stuff every day, or never touch it.55 And caffeine doesn’t dehydrate you.
 That’s a silly myth.56